 - GORGE Chocolates GORGE Chocolates was established in 2004 in the countryside just minutes from the 12 Apostles.
 A modest beginning soon gave way to a business appreciated by locals and tourists in the area.

 - Apostle Whey Cheese“Dairy farmers Julian and Dianne Benson launched Apostle Whey Cheese on October 29, 2005.
 Since that day, Apostle Whey Cheese has taken out a number of major cheese awards and become an important tourism drawcard for the region.
 Just a short drive from the Twelve Apostles and the Great Ocean Road, Apostle Whey Cheese is a genuine paddock to plate operation”

 - Timboon Distillery “The Timboon Railway Shed Distillery offers a distillery experience and daily lunch service in a location with a real ‘sense of place’.
-Both our dining spaces are relaxing.
+Both of our dining spaces are relaxing.
 Choose our covered and heated deck or the rustic and relaxed atmosphere inside the shed which is air-conditioned”

 - Experience Timboon and the Rail Trail by hire bike.
-The Crater to Coast Bicycle Hire service specialises in hiring out mountain bikes for a fun day in the outdoors.
+The Crater to Coast Bicycle Hire service specializes in hiring out mountain bikes for a fun day in the outdoors.
 They also have bike trailers available so the whole family including your pets or kids can come along too.

 - Allensford Cheese World Anyone who enjoys the delights of cheese will love this place!

 The return to Melbourne via Colac takes 3 hours / 229 km / 142.5 miles.

 |Port Campbell to||62 km / 50 minutes||209 km / 2.5 hrs||664 km / 7.5 hrs|

 - Apollo Bay Visitor Centre, 100 Great Ocean Road